Coordinator of Health Services

 - Parents are asked to provide an updated health history form at the beginning of each year for each student.
 Information should include chronic illness(es), allergies and medications.

-- Parents of students with chronic illnesses will be asked to work with the nurse and complete an Individual Health Plan signed by a physician.
+- Parents of students with chronic illnesses will be asked to work with the Coordinator of health services and complete an emergency care plan.

-- Parents with students needing prescription medication at school will work with the nurse to complete a Medication form to be signed by a physician.
+- Parents with students needing prescription medication at school will need to fill out a Medication form complete with a parent and physician signature.

-- Parents with students needing non-prescription medication at school will be asked to bring in the medication to school along with the completed non-prescription form.
+- Parents with students needing non-prescription medication at school will be asked to bring the medication into school contained in the original container along with a completed non-prescription medication form.

 - All students’ health information: medical conditions, allergies, and medications will be shared with teachers and administrative personnel in order to provide a safe environment for all students.
 This information is provided in a confidential manner to protect the privacy of the student.